rakeshmenon/npmlens-mcp/docs/workflows.md

   6. Create GitHub Release with auto-generated notes
 - **Requirements**: `NPM_TOKEN` secret must be set
 - **Execution Order**: Step 3 in release pipeline (final step)
+- **Important**: This workflow runs ONLY after a version bump PR is merged and tag is created, never on regular PR merges

 ---